nmbazima/mbazima/_posts/2017-12-07-jupyter-db-connections.md

 ---
 layout: post
 comments: true
-title: Connecting to a SQL Database in Jupyter
+title: Connecting to a SQL Database with Python
 excerpt: SQL is everywhere, and if you are doing any sort of analysis in an enterprise setting, it is more likely than not that you will need to access a SQL database for at least some of your data.
 With the pandas library, extracting data from a SQL database in a Jupyter notebook is almost trivial, but before we can extract the data, we need to establish a connection to the database.
 ---

 SQL is everywhere, and if you are doing any sort of analysis in an enterprise setting, it is more likely than not that you will need to access a SQL database for at least some of your data.
 With the pandas library, extracting data from a SQL database in a Jupyter notebook is almost trivial, but before we can extract the data, we need to establish a connection to the database.

-Here we explore some methods for establishing a connection to a SQL database in a Jupyter notebook.
+Here we explore some methods for establishing a connection to a SQL database using Python in a Jupyter notebook.
 For purposes of this tutorial, we will assume the database is stored on a Microsoft SQL Server, but the connection process should be about the same no matter what type of database management system you are using.
 We will also assume that there is an existing SQL user with all of the permissions required to access the database.

 We will start with the least secure method -- hardcoding credentials into the connection code -- because it is easy to understand, but we will build toward our ultimate goal, a connection that is both secure and easy to use.

 # Getting Started

 Before we do anything, we will need to install some third-party Python packages to help us establish and use our connections.
-The sqlalchemy engine works well with pandas dataframes, so we will use those libraries to perform our SQL queries below.
+The sqlalchemy engine works well with *pandas* data frame, so we will use those libraries to perform our SQL queries below.
 If you are curious, sqlalchemy's 'create_engine' function can leverage the pyodbc library to connect to a SQL Server, so we import that library, as well.

 If you do not already have these packages installed, you can install them using pip.
 The pyodbc library can be tricky to install, so a bit of light googling might also be required.